A Tightly Coupled Bi-Level Coordination Framework for CAVs at Road Intersections: high-level planner

 Thus the performance criteria about queue stability can be defined as:

 where $a_\text{r}^{\text{av}}$ represents the arrive rate of $r$-th road.

-In every round, we could select the optimal vehicle $v$ in all road to pass base on priority of vehicle function, i.e.,
+In every round, we could select the optimal vehicle $v$ in all road to pass base on priority of vehicle function, {\textit{i.e.}},

+where, we neglected the inclusion of the $P_{occ}$ factor proposed in \cite{zhang2021} due to its high coupling with $P_d$ factor.
 Specially, $v$ must be the first vehicle in all road queue in this round.

-The algorithm flow of the entire High-Level planner is shown in Algorithm \ref{alg:highLevel}.
+The algorithm flow of the entire high-level planner is shown in Algorithm \ref{alg:highLevel}.

-\section{Low-Level Planner}
+\section{low-level planner}

-For CAVs, there exist various random obstacles, such as pedestrians, bicycles, etc. They usually cannot be accurately tracked or predicted by road infrastructures, so such obstacles cannot be considered in the High-Level planner.
+For CAVs, there exist various random obstacles, such as pedestrians, bicycles, etc. They usually cannot be accurately tracked or predicted by road infrastructures, so such obstacles cannot be considered in the high-level planner.
 In addition, due to imperfect control and localization operations, CAVs may move out of their feasible tunnel and collide with other CAVs.
-The CAVs need to characterize obstacles and the environment to generate the actual trajectory based on the reference trajectory and feasible tunnel provided by High-Level planner.
+The CAVs need to characterize obstacles and the environment to generate the actual trajectory based on the reference trajectory and feasible tunnel provided by high-level planner.

-The reference trajectory provided by High-Level Planner is optimal, since Reference Trajectory Generator problem was modeled as a quadratic programming problem.
+The reference trajectory provided by high-level planner is optimal in terms of smoothness, since Reference Trajectory Generator was modeled as a quadratic programming problem.
 The optimality and feasibility of the reference trajectory will be destroyed due to the consideration of obstacles.
 The existing approach is to discard the original reference trajectory and recalculate the path and speed profile in the convex feasible tunnel.
-Obviously, recalculating the trajectory with DP+QP strategy is extremely time challenging.
+Obviously, recalculating the trajectory with DP + QP strategy is extremely time challenging.

-Theoretically, the coordination efficiency of the High-Level Planner is closely related to the redundancy size, and the DP+QP method generally uses a circular collision detection model, which leads to large and inefficient redundancy, so a fast and efficient low-level planner is necessary to be proposed.
+Theoretically, the coordination efficiency of the high-level planner is closely related to the redundancy size, and the DP+QP method generally uses a circular collision detection model, which leads to large and inefficient redundancy, so a fast and efficient low-level planner is necessary to be proposed.